thegauravmahawar/react/basics/css/README.md

 - Universal selector (*)

 If multiple selectors of same priority are applied, then the last selector in the code applies.

-## CSS Theory 2: Inheritance and the Universal Selector